redgeneLauren/HTMLcourse-sample/Content/Chapter5HTMLLinks.facts.md

     - The `<a href="https://codestop.io/">` is the destination path of the `href` attribute where you want the users to go to when they click on the link.

-    - The `Codestop` would be your clickable text this is what the users will see.
+    - The `Codestop` would be your clickable text, this is what the users will see.

     - The value `"https://codestop.io/"` of the `href` attribute is the full web address which is known as the `absolute URL`.